THE GARDEN

 And then came the redwoods.

-Over a hundred of them — planted in long rows along the back acres.
+Over 50 of them — planted in long rows along the back acres.
 They were beautiful.
 The kind of beauty you stand back from and think: yes, this is it.
 This is what the land was meant to be.

 Marty and I walked between them in the mornings.
 It became our prayer walk.
 Shade, stillness, rows of green holding us.

 But redwoods don’t belong in Bakersfield.
-They belong where the fog rolls in and the rain comes regular and the ground drinks deep every year.
-I had planted them where they could not be sustained.
+They belong where the fog rolls in, and the rain comes regularly, and the ground drinks deep every year.
+We had planted them where they could not be sustained.

 The drought came.